reanahub/reana-demo-agc-cms-ttbar-coffea/README.md

 ```
 If you are processing a small number of files (less than 10) you can set this option to `False`.
 Or you can also set the kerberos authentication via the Snakemake rules.
+A Kerberos keytab file needs to be generated and uploaded to the REANA client to succesfully run this example.
 For deeper understanding please refer to the (REANA documentation)[https://docs.reana.io/advanced-usage/access-control/kerberos/]